About the Prizes for Innovation

 8. consider longer-term sustainability

-1. attend the H2HC Fall 2024 Summit in Boston on November 21
+1. attend the H2HC Fall Summit in Boston (held in November each year)

 2. report on Prize-related activity next year at the H2HC Fall 2025 Summit